 Sometimes, exams don’t go as well as planned.
 When that happens, it can be helpful to try a self-analysis to identify ways to better prepare for the next exam.
 In this workshop, we will provide students with self-assessment tools to help with this process.

-Many new college students feel overwhelmed by the amount of material contained in class readings.
+Many new college students feel overwhelmed by the amount of material contained in-class readings.
 They may have difficulty deciding what’s important or struggle with comprehension.
 This workshop will provide practical strategies to help students read more effectively.
 These strategies can increase student confidence and enhance performance on assignments and exams.
+20 minutes

-This workshop is a review on how to convert units using the metric system or converting from English to metric systems using dimensional analysis.
+This workshop is a review of how to convert units using the metric system or convert from English to metric systems using dimensional analysis.
 The workshop is geared toward students taking science (Chemistry, Physics, etc.) but can be modified to address conversions in many other courses.
 30 minutes

 This video will give you an overview of some best practices for making your Canvas shell and content more accessible.
 When teaching and putting materials online, we want to be cognizant and abide by the provisions of The Americans with Disabilities Act as much as possible.
 This will hopefully open the door for more discussion and research into what your Canvas shell is like and whether we are meeting ALL our students where they are.
 Please contact us if you would like a presentation or workshop on Canvas Accessibility.